 \subsection{Structure of the paper}

 In Section~\ref{sec:prelim}, we will introduce some preliminary material.
-Section~\ref{sec:oracles} will introduce QSQ oracles defined previously, as well as the two new oracles defined in this work.
-In Section~\ref{sec:robust}, we will show the natural robustness of the QPSQ model as well as a method to benchmark various kinds of noise.
-In Section~\ref{sec:learner}, we will show a learning algorithm for constant-depth circuits.
-Section~\ref{sec:hardness} covers the lower bounds for learning quantum circuits in certain depth regimes, as well as a lower bound for the problem of quantum threshold search, which we will introduce later.
-In Section~\ref{sec:pru} we will show that shallow circuits cannot be used to construct pseudorandom unitaries.
+In Section~\ref{sec:oracles}, we recall previously defined QSQ oracles, and introduce the two new oracles defined in this work.
+In Section~\ref{sec:robust}, we demonstrate the natural robustness of QPSQ algorithms as well as a method to benchmark depolarizing noise.
+In Section~\ref{sec:learner}, we will show a QPSQ learning algorithm for constant-depth circuits.
+In Section~\ref{sec:hardness}, we prove a depth-dependent lower bound for learning random quantum circuits in logarithmic to linear depth regimes.
+In Section~\ref{sec:pru}, we will show that constant-depth circuits cannot be used to construct pseudorandom unitaries.